-Our Board upholds overall responsibility for the management of all ESG matters.
-Having realised the ESG space and related expectations are continually evolving, our Board adopts a set of approaches divided by three main timeframes and strive to address and respond to the most urgent ESG issues within those respective periods.
+Our Board upholds the overall responsibility for the management of the Group's ESG matters, including evaluating and prioritising material ESG issues, as well as setting and tracking the Group's ESG-related targets.
+Having realised the overall expectations on ESG commitments and achievements are continually evolving, our Board adopts a set of approaches divided by three main timeframes and strives to address and respond to the most urgent ESG issues within those respective periods.

-The Board's short-term approach mainly focuses on the alignment and compliance with the new amendments of the ESG Reporting Guide which were announced by HKEx in late 2019 and effective from July 2020 onwards.
+The Board's short-term approach mainly focuses on the alignment and compliance with the ESG Reporting Guide which was announced by the HKEx in late 2019 and is effective from July 2020 onwards.
 We have discussed relevant ESG reporting matters and continue to minimise the gaps between our current performance and these new requirements.
-Furthermore, the Board has also commissioned an independent sustainability consultant to conduct an external materiality assessment on potential ESG issues and develop a list of environmental targets to mitigate the Group's environmental impacts in a consistent manner.
-The Board has reviewed the targets and chosen those that are considered most significant for the Group's businesses.
-For more information, please refer to subsections "Emission Mitigation" and "Resource Consumption" under the section "Environmental Protection".
+Furthermore, the Board commissioned an independent sustainability consultancy in 2021 to conduct an external materiality assessment on potential ESG issues and develop a list of environmental targets to mitigate the Group's environmental impacts in a consistent manner.
+During the Reporting Period, the Group has successfully achieved most of these targets, which are due in 2023, and the Board has established a new set of environmental targets to be achieved within the coming two to four years.
+For more information, please refer to the subsection "Environmental Targets" under the section "Environmental Targets".

-To ensure there are appropriate precautions towards the emerging ESG risks in the medium and long-term, all potential ESG risks covering financial, operational, compliance and governance aspects are identified and discussed by the Board and the established audit committee on a regular basis.
-In order to better monitor the Group's ESG performances and effectively adjust its management approaches, the Board may designate an ESG committee in the near future, which is considered as one of the long-term strategies.
-The ESG committee shall be responsible for the management of ESG issues, including but not limited to launching ESG-related initiatives.
+To ensure there are appropriate precautions towards the emerging ESG risks in the medium and longterm, all potential ESG risks covering financial, operational, compliance and governance aspects are identified and discussed by the Board and the audit committee on a regular basis.
+Moving forward, in order to better monitor the Group's ESG performances and effectively adjust its management approaches, the Board may designate an ESG committee in the near future, which is considered one of the long-term strategies.
+The ESG committee would be responsible for the management of ESG issues, including but not limited to launching ESG-related initiatives.
 The ESG committee may also be responsible for evaluating the materiality of potential ESG issues to the Group on an annual basis and reviewing the effectiveness of the Group's ESG management and risk control systems on an ongoing basis.